Mt. Shasta Mall, Sears Parking Lot, Redding

 Waste Management customers in Unincorporated Shasta County

 Curbside customers in the unincorportated county areas may cut their trees into sections, no longer than 3 feet in length, and place the cut sections next to the trash cart on trash collection day.
 Tree sections will be picked up for 2 weeks after Christmas Day.
 Full-sized trees are not accepted and will not be picked up.

 Before recycling your tree, please remove all tinsel and decorations.
 Flocked trees cannot be recycled, and are only accepted as trash.
 Residents may dispose of flocked trees in their curbside trash container by cutting the tree into sections, no longer than 3 feet in length, and placing the sections into the trash cart.
 Trees may also be taken to a landfill or transfer station for disposal.

-Any County resident may recycle trees at the following locations:
+Any City or County resident may recycle trees at the following locations:

 - Wheelabrator Shasta Energy Company in Anderson: 339-7600 (Call to verify if facility is accepting greenwaste.)
 Trees must be unflocked and free of all tinsel, decorations, and stands